It is hard to believe but the love between Shiva and Sati is still relevant today

 When pride is hurt

 Shiva and Sati go to Kailasha and enjoy complete marital bliss for many years, until one day when Sati hears of a great sacrifice her father is about to organise.
 She is deeply hurt that her husband has not been invited, and despite Shiva’s protests, decides to confront her father.
-At the venue of the Daksha Yagna, when Sati demands to know the reason for Shiva’s purposeful exclusion, Daksha gives her a earful, and insults Shiva and his uncouth ways publicly.
-The humiliation is too much for Sati to bear, and in great rage and sadness, she immolates herself.
+At the venue of the Daksha Yagna, when Sati demands to know the reason for Shiva’s purposeful exclusion, Daksha gives her an earful and insults Shiva and his uncouth ways publicly.
+The humiliation is too much for Sati to bear, and in great rage and sadness, she immolates herself and becomes the first sati.

 Like most mythological stories, this myth of the primal couple is layered with meaning.
 Among other things, one sees some archetypal personalities and relationships, that are readily found in the world around us.